dstl/YAWNING-TITAN/docs/index.rst

 Where next?
 ------------

-The best place to start is diving into the :ref:`getting-started`, or just straight into the Yawning-Titan GUI <source/yt_gui>.
+The best place to start is diving into the :ref:`getting-started`, or just straight into the :ref:`yt-gui`.

 Cite This Work